-United Arab Emirates, or more specifically the capital, Abu Dhabi holds a very efficient as well as technologically advanced infrastructure.
+United Arab Emirates, or more specifically the capital, Abu Dhabi, has a very efficient and technologically advanced infrastructure.
 Among those, one perhaps can identify the DARB toll gate system as one of the successful solutions in increasing traffic efficiency and environmental friendliness.

 In this blog, I’ll delve into all the details you need to know about the Abu Dhabi DARB system, its timing, benefits, toll gate locations, and more.
 By the end, you’ll have a comprehensive understanding of this essential system.